emarsden/pg-el/README.md

 Including support for:

-- **SCRAM-SHA-256 authentication** (the default authentication method since PostgreSQL version 14)
+- **SCRAM-SHA-256 authentication** (the default authentication method since PostgreSQL version 14), as well as MD5 and password authentication.

-- MD5 authentication

-- Encrypted (**TLS**) connections with PostgreSQL, though currently not for authentication using client-side certificates.
+- Encrypted (**TLS**) connections with the PostgreSQL database, though currently not for authentication using client-side certificates.
 This assumes your Emacs has been built with GnuTLS support.

-- Connections over TCP or (on Unix machines) a local Unix socket.
+- Support for **prepared statements** using PostgreSQL's extended query protocol, to avoid SQL injection attacks.

 - Support for the SQL **COPY protocol** to copy preformatted data to PostgreSQL from an Emacs buffer.